rlabrecque/Steamworks.NET-Docs/installation.md

 		* **libCSteamworks.so**
 		* **libsteam_api.so**

+Head over to [Getting Started](/gettingstarted/) to start using Steamworks.NET

 ---

 ## Using Steam Encrypted App Ticket?

-The functions exposed via `sdkencryptedappticket.h` are supported in Steamworks.NET but you will need to manually place `sdkencryptedappticket.dll/so/dylib` in the following locations depending on the platform:
+The functions exposed via `sdkencryptedappticket.h` are supported in Steamworks.NET but you will need to manually place the `sdkencryptedappticket.dll/so/dylib` binaries in the following locations depending on the platform:

 * Windows: Next to steam_api.dll
 * OSX: In `/Contents/Frameworks/MonoEmbedRuntime/osx/`